pagevamp/product-traineeship-2024-shortner/README.md

 # Product-Traineeship-2024-URL-Shortner

 A full-fledged URL Shortener application built with [NestJS](https://nestjs.com/) and [PostgreSQL](https://www.postgresql.org/).
-This application allows users to shorten URLs and track analytics.
+This application allows users to shorten URLs and track analytics of it.

+---

 ## Features